 Combine that overcomer with magic, the supernatural, and a penchant for the twisted, and you get D.L.
 Cordero, the current author of dark fantasy fiction.
 Yet, while my stories continue to feature superhuman protagonists, the plot lines, themes and character identities have become layered.
 The pacing of each narrative is quick, the dynamics intriguing and fun.
 But underlying the fantasy is something intensely real.
 The fallout of systematic oppression.
 Marginalization.
 Navigating the world while being a person of color, queer, and transgender.

-My goal in writing my fantasy novels is to provide readers with exciting and engrossing stories that prominently emphasize diversity and inclusion.
+My goal in writing my fantasy novels is to provide readers with exciting and engrossing stories that prominently emphasize diversity and equity.
 I live at the intersection of identity, with only parts of myself validated and acknowledged given ever-changing contexts.
 A person with privilege and disadvantage.
 Someone who overcomes barriers by empowering themselves through self-acceptance.
 My fantasy novels are imbued with this experience and the desire for belonging.

 Whether you read my novels, short stories or poetry, you will find this layered experience in every story.
 May you be down for the thrill ride and stick around for the growth.